 Another one that uses gamification and offers content in a lot of less common languages, Clozemaster is a fun way to learn a bunch of vocabulary using context sentences and spaced repetition.
 Here’s the review.

 This platform is a gem.
-It’s an online directory of tutors covering a massive range of languages that also offers some extra language exchange features.
+It’s an online directory of tutors covering a massive range of languages that also offers some extra community features for free.
 It can be hard to beat one-on-one instruction from a native speaker.
 Read our review.

 This program has been around forever, and it can be a good place to get native-speaker audio lessons in some less common languages.
 The Albanian material, for example, is much better here than with 17 Minute Languages in my experience.
 You’ll get lots of listening and speaking practice and will interact with the language as it is actually used.
 This is our review.